rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 fn tame_lion() { ... }
 ```

-> Note: The `--cfg valid(feature)` argument is necessary only to enable checking the condition
+> Note: The `--check-cfg names(feature)` option is necessary only to enable checking the condition
-> name, as in the last example. `feature` is a well-known condition name, and so it is not necessary
+> name, as in the last example. `feature` is a well-known (always-valid) condition name, and so it
-> to specify it in a `--cfg 'valid(...)'` option.
-That option can be shorted to `--cfg valid()` in
+> is not necessary to specify it in a `--check-cfg 'names(...)'` option.
+That option can be
-> order to enable checking condition names.
+> shortened to > `--check-cfg names()` in order to enable checking condition names.

 ## Drawbacks

 There are no known drawbacks to this proposal.

 ## Rationale and alternatives

 This design enables checking for a class of bugs at compile time, rather than detecting them by
 running code.